AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 ## Discover playbooks

-You can now select **[!UICONTROL Playbooks]** from the left navigation bar to directly access the use case playbooks gallery page.
+You can now access use case playbooks in the Adobe Experience Platform UI.
+Select **[!UICONTROL Playbooks]** from the left navigation to directly land on the gallery page.

 ![Direct access to use case playbooks in the left navigation bar](/help/use-case-playbooks/assets/playbooks/get-started/left-nav-playbooks.png)